kenan-rhoton/wargame/rules.markdown

 - The attacking model is untrained: -1
 - The weapon is Imprecise: -1
 - The attacking model is elite: +1
+- The attacking model did not move this turn: +1
 - The weapon is ranged and the target is at less than 6": +1
 - The weapon is Precise: +1